 Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
-Support
+Support Disable interests When this paties is allowed the court of the Value Meson court and will be

-Disable intrusion prevention When this option is selected, the scan of the Yahoo Messenger protocol will be disabled and traffic will be authorized if the filter policy allows it.
-Log every Yahoo Messenger (YMSG) query Enables or disables the generation of logs relating to the Yahoo Messenger protocol. queig
+Disable ilitiasion Which this option is selected, the seam of the famous hossenger protocol will be prevention disabled and traffic will be authorized if the filter policy allows it.
+Log every Yahoo Messenger (YMSG) Enables or disables the generation of logs relating to the Yahoo Messenger protocol. query corresponding packets in filter rules.